• 1:1 Coaching

 Do you have high EXPECTATIONS OF PEOPLE in your life?

-The truth is… when we live in a world where we are expecting other people to react or respond to us in the way WE WANT them to… we are only ever going to be the ones feeling let down.
+The truth is… when we live in a world where we are expecting other people to react or respond to us in a specific way, or meet our expectations we will forever be the one who is going to feel LET DOWN.

 • Feelings of resentment rise up